 At the very beginning of the story of Adam and Eve we are given an enormous clue that this story is really about all of us.
 The clue is in their names.
 We are so used to thinking of Adam and Eve as names.
 If we pause to consider what their names may mean, we may say, “Ah yes, Adam – the first man.
 Ah yes, Eve the first woman.”
 But that is their place in the story.
 It is not the etymology, the original meaning of their names.
 The moment you put their names back into the original Hebrew something-earth shattering is revealed.

 The Earthlings are good but they makes mistakes.
 They get confused.
-They forget God’s word.
-They follow an influence contrary to God.
-He blames his spouse.
-They from God.
-He has to work disproportionately hard just to survive.
-She labors and suffers in childbirth.
+They lose sight of God’s way.
+The man blames his woman.
+The woman blames the environment.
+Their mistake was driven by a simple desire, they just wanted a better life.
+The man find he has to work disproportionately hard just to survive.
+The woman labors and suffers in childbirth.
+The man and the wom suffer grief and pain when their children conflict with one another and make even worse mistakes than their own.
 It is the story of all of us.

 Yet there is change too.
 Not the change from inherently good to inherently bad.
 And not a single change.
 But several changes.
-En route from the idyll of Eden to our world – in which Abraham and Sarah appear as the Father and Mother of faith – several changes occur:
+En route from the idyll of Eden to our world – in which Abraham and Sarah appear as the Father and Mother of the many nations – several changes occur: